| CSCI 240 | Spring 2026 |

 To start working with an input file, a couple of extra include statements are needed for the fstream and cstdlib libraries.

-When a user entered the values for input, the C++ code used cin and the input operator (>>) to get the information from the keyboard and save it in a variable. cin is an input stream.
+In previous assignments, when a user entered the values for input, the C++ code used cin and the input operator (>>) to get the information from the keyboard and save it in a variable. cin is an input stream.
 To get information from a file, an input file stream is needed.

 ifstream infile; //input file stream variable this will be used instead of cin